• Home

 Skills Required

-• Guessing from small clues (clothes, hair, style)
+• Guessing from small clues such as clothing or movement.

 Lessons from the Game